 Common Ground 커먼그라운드 — I bet many of you have heard about South Korea’s first pop-up store built with shipping containers.
-This trendy shopping district is made of 200 shipping containers in blue is a characteristic place in Seoul bursting with energy and vivacity.
-Does it worth your trip all the way down?
-Here’s my view.
+This trendy shopping district is built out of 200 shipping containers in blue.
+It os an interesting place in Seoul usually frequented by universities students, and foreign visitors are flocking in — Does it worth your trip down?
+If you are planning your Seoul travel itinerary, read on.

-You may find quirky, young designer brands here in the blue containers, and sorry, no, you won’t be able to get mainstream brands here at common ground, so all these added a somewhat “hipster” atmosphere to the place.
-Since it is very near to Konkuk University, it is known to be a hangout place for the students.
+You may find quirky, young designer brands here in the blue containers, and sorry, no, you won’t be able to get mainstream brands here at common ground (As of 2017), so all these added a somewhat “hipster” atmosphere to the place.
+Since it is very near to Konkuk University, it is known to be a hangout for the university students.
 There are food truck areas at the central square market, and also restaurants at the 3rd-floor terrace.
 You may also find exhibitions, performances and events held in this space.
 Here’re some of the photos during my visits over the years:

-If you ask me if it really worth your trip down, I would say yes, and no. Over the years, this place has gone too “mainstream” it starts to lose its originality.
+If you ask me if Common Ground is really worth your trip down, I would say yes, and no. Over the years, this place has gone too “mainstream” it starts to lose its originality.
 This place somehow reminds me of Myeongdong.
-Well, to some people Myeongdong IS Korea and it FEELS like Korea.
-But to many people, especially locals, many parts of it feels foreign.
-One man’s meat is another’s poison, for me, this place is gradually losing its charm due to popularity.
+Well, to some people, Myeongdong feels like Korea.
+But to some other people, especially the locals, many parts of it feels foreign.
+One man’s meat is another’s poison.
+For me, this place is gradually losing its charm due to its popularity.

-However, the idea of shopping and eating inside the container is interesting, something relatively uncommon in Singapore.
-So if that’s what you’re looking for, you will enjoy this trip down.
+However, the idea of shopping and eating inside the container is fun, and something relatively uncommon in Singapore.
+So if that’s what you’re looking for, you will enjoy this place nonetheless.
 There’s also a newly opened shipping container cluster some 2.6KM away, which is called the Under Stand Avenue.
-This trendy new place has a stronger sense of locality, and is best visited during weekend as of 2017.
+This trendy new place has a stronger sense of locality and is best visited during the weekend as of 2017.

 - You get to do some shopping in the containers!
-Some of the designer shops really worth your time to check out.
+Some of the designer shops are worth your time to check out.

-- Get a peek into South Korean university life – those vibrant, carefree vibes making you young again.
+- Get a peek into South Korean university life – those vibrant, carefree vibes make me young again!

-- Remember to check out other places around the Konkuk University area together, as this area is famous for its cheap & nice food and interesting pubs.
-Chinese food (jjajjang myun and lamb satay) is cheap here too!
+- Remember to check out other places around the Konkuk University area together, as this area is famous for its good food without the hefty price tag and interesting pubs.
+Chinese food (jjajjang myun and lamb skewers) is cheap here too!

-- Depending on where you stay, this place could take more than 40 mins ride on a subway.
-If your aim is to shop, I’d suggest you shop around Hongdae/ Ehwa/ Gangnam or Garosugil.
+- Depending on where you stay, this place could take more than 40 mins. ride on a subway.
+If your aim is to shop, Hongdae/ Ehwa/ Gangnam or Garosugil would probably fare better.

 Common Ground 커먼그라운드